tjarker/RVCore/README.md

 ![Architecture](docs/images/sysArch.drawio.png)

 # TODO
+- [ ] Get PS2 keyboard controller working -> stable typewriter project
+- [ ] Can we actually exclude that a double bubble insertion when load-use needs forwarding from wb?
+- [ ] Transition to TileLink:
 	- [ ] let a module define used pins and generate xdc constraints
-- [ ] Can we actually exclude that a double bubble insertion when load-use needs forwarding from wb?

 ## Hardware
 ### Design